Entry last updated: 28/11/24

 Read about the mass vaccination against polio in 1962 - key events.

-Use the tabs to read information about the symptoms, treatment and prevention of polio in New Zealand.
+Open the different headings to read information about symptoms, treatment, and prevention of polio in New Zealand.

 This is the website of the New Zealand society dedicated to supporting people who have had polio and are living with its effects.